farukalamai/yelp-scraper-scrapy-python/README.md

 ```bash
   scrapy crawl "spider name" -o file_name.csv/json/xml
 ```
 - Here we have scraped some resturant data which is in **Sample File** folder

+## Important Note
+ - As Yelp is continuously updating its website, so make sure you are updating **xpath**